 - Ultrasonic instrument cleaning equipment and industrial “dishwasher”-style instrument cleaners

 - Our steriliser bank includes an 81L hospital grade unit

 - Sterilisers are tested daily with biologic monitors cultured in our on-site incubators

 - Sterilisers are tested with chemical indicator strips/tape in each load

 - Every steriliser load with implantable device materials is biologic monitored, and the instruments held in quarantine until passed

-- All surgery is performed using single-use package sterile water or saline irrigation
+- All surgery is performed using single-use packaged sterile water or saline irrigation

 - Restorative handpiece (drill) units are flushed and on a closed, waterline disinfected system

 - Sterile gloves, isolation gowns, and drapes are used for implant and grafting surgeries

 Our new clinic was inspected by the Alberta Dental Association & College shortly after opening.
 We also recently arranged to have an infection control consultant review our clinic protocols.